ev3dev/ev3dev.github.io/downloads.md

             We occasionally build images for testing purposes.
 These images are published without any prior testing and there are no release notes.
-However, you might be interested in these images if you want to try out the latest bug fixes.
+However, you might be interested in these images if you want to try out the latest new features and bug fixes.
         </p>
         <div class="margin-top-md">
             <a class="btn btn-md btn-primary" href="https://oss.jfrog.org/list/oss-snapshot-local/org/ev3dev/brickstrap/">